Galleria Alberto Sordi (Alberto Sordi Shopping Arcade): American News Service Office, Rome

 Following a 2003 restoration, it was renamed in honor of Alberto Sordi, a renowned Roman actor.
 Today, the gallery remains a prominent architectural and commercial hub, offering an array of high-quality shops.
 While some modern chain stores have appeared, the arcade still showcases Italy’s finest brands in a unique setting.

-Beyond shopping, the Alberto Sordi Gallery provides a charming escape from the hustle of Via del Corso, making it a must-visit for architecture enthusiasts and shoppers alike.
+Beyond shopping, the Alberto Sordi Gallery may also provide a much-wanted escape from the hustle of Via del Corso.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Rome.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.